Bank of New York Mellon

 The Bank of New York Mellon Corporation is a global financial services company focused on helping clients manage and service their financial assets, operating in 36 countries and serving more than 100 markets.

 The company is a leading provider of financial services for institutions, corporations and high-net-worth individuals, providing superior asset management and wealth management, asset servicing, issuer services, clearing services and treasury services through a worldwide client-focused team.
-It has more than $25.8 trillion in assets under custody and administration, more than $1.26 trillion in assets under management and services $11.8 trillion in outstanding debt
+It has more than $27.9 trillion in assets under custody and administration, more than $1.6 trillion in assets under management and reported $368.2 billion in total assets.

 The company was formed by the merger of